 The National Committees for Science were reviewed in 2012-13 in consultation with the broader scientific community and implementation of the review’s recommendations is underway.
 Restructuring of the committees from the previous structure has been completed, and the restructured committees are named below.

-You can see reports and guidelines relevant to all the Committees, or browse the listings below to find out more about what each of them do, their members, and recent activities.
+You can see reports, decadal plans and guidelines relevant to all the Committees, or browse the listings below to find out more about what each of them do, their members, and recent activities.

 Australian organisations routinely bid to hold congresses and scientific meetings of international scientific unions in Australia.
 The Academy’s guidelines set out the policy on holding international meetings in Australia for the information of the relevant scientific communities, convention bureaus and other interested organisations and may be found here.